May is Bladder Cancer Awareness Month

 what the aacr is doing in bladder cancer research

-The AACR is organizing a “Special Conference on Bladder Cancer: Transforming the Field,” set for May 17-20, 2024, in Charlotte, North Carolina, to bring together the world’s leading experts on bladder cancer.
+The AACR held a “Special Conference on Bladder Cancer: Transforming the Field,” May 17-20, 2024, in Charlotte, North Carolina.
+This meeting brought together the world’s leading experts to address core biological principles, disease models, and clinical aspects of bladder cancer, among other topics.

 for more information

-See our page on bladder cancer, which includes information on the different types of bladder cancer and on screening and treatment.
+See our page on bladder cancer.
+This includes information on the different types of bladder cancer and on screening and treatment.